Search

 What is vicarious trauma?

-This process has two parts, it is both a consequence of caring about others and their pain AND feeling a need and/or responsibility to help alleviate their suffering.
-It is different to empathy, which is relating to and understanding others experiences and their responses in a compassionate and thoughtful way.
-It is borne of a sense of commitment to the people being served and a determination to help ease their suffering.
-When such committed people feel like they are unable to meet that need, they can begin to feel overwhelmed, burdened, resentful and start to lose hope.
-It can occur in anyone who works or interacts with people in pain, those in desperate situations or need ongoing support after experiencing traumatic events, including health professionals, volunteers and carers.
+It is different from empathy, which is relating to and understanding others’ experiences and responses in a compassionate and thoughtful way.
+It is borne out of a commitment to the people being served and a determination to help ease their suffering.
+When such committed people feel like they cannot meet that need, and outlets are limited with minimal or ineffective support, they can begin to feel overwhelmed, burdened, resentful and lose hope.
+It can occur in anyone who works or interacts with people in pain, those in desperate situations or those who need ongoing support after experiencing traumatic events, including healthcare professionals, volunteers and carers.

 Midwife ABTa - vicarious trauma